ryangball/simple-launchdaemon-creator/README.md

 # Simple LaunchDaemon Creator
 Easily create a LaunchDaemon for use on a Mac.
-You choose the identifier, the name, the version, and the target script/app to create a .pkg containing all necessary files with correct permissions.
+You choose the identifier, the name, the version, and the target script/app (.sh, .bash, .py, .app) to create a .pkg containing all necessary files with correct permissions.
 Upon installation of the resulting .pkg, the target script/app will load automatically at time of install, as well as when the system starts.

 ## Install a Release
 You can download a .pkg from the [release](https://github.com/ryangball/simple-launchdaemon-creator/releases) section containing a pre-built .app which installs under the /Applications directory.
 Just install the .pkg, and run "/Applications/Simple LaunchDaemon Creator.app" to start.